GradienceTeam/Gradience/README.md

 Meaning of Gradience is: https://en.wiktionary.org/wiki/gradience

-"A Paint Roller repaints Adwaita window and keeps it work the same"
+Meaning of an icon is: "A Paint Roller repaints Adwaita window keeping it's functionality"